MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/styling.md

     This code adds an implicit style for the [`StackLayout`](xref:Xamarin.Forms.StackLayout) that defines the appearance of each selected item in the [`CollectionView`](xref:Xamarin.Forms.CollectionView), to the page-level [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary), and sets the `CollectionView.Margin`  and `Label.TextColor` property to values defined in the application-level `ResourceDictionary`.
 Note that the `StackLayout` implicit style was added to the page-level `ResourceDictionary`, because it is only consumed by the `NotesPage`.

-    Save the changes to **NotesPage.xaml** by pressing **CTRL+S**.
-XAML Hot Reload will update the UI of the running app, without rebuilding the application.
+    After making the **NotesPage.xaml** changes, XAML Hot Reload will update the UI of the running app, without rebuilding the application.
 Specifically, the color of selected items in the [`CollectionView`](xref:Xamarin.Forms.CollectionView) will change.

 6. In **Solution Explorer**, in the **Notes** project, open **NoteEntryPage.xaml** in the **Views** folder.
 Then replace the existing code with the following code: